-- Last 12 months 2.5 (retirement). - Previous 12 months = 1 (failed probation/dismissal).
+- Last 12 months - 0. - Previous 12 months = 4 (1 other employment; 3 retirements).

-RECRUITMENT ISSUE ANALYSIS: (Employers were asked to provide information such as length of recruitment times, training investments, licensing issues, supply and demand issues, etc., as well as information that would identify trends that may affect recruitment and/or retention efforts).
+RECRUITMENT ISSUE ANALYSIS: (Respondents were asked to provide information such as length of recruitment times; training investments; licensing issue;, supply and demand issues, etc.; as well as information that would identify trends that may affect recruitment and/or retention efforts.)

-Recruitment and retention initiatives include paid internships and coverage of exam costs when candidates pass; as well as all placements for students still in their clinical training programs.
+Recruitment and retention initiatives include paid internships, as well as placements for students still in their clinical training programs.